Yes, Balmonds Intensive Hand Cream is a great natural emollient for sensitive hands, but what else can it do?!

 For a more intensive emollient, especially if skin is broken or scratched raw from itching, we’d suggest you use our beeswax-based Skin Salvation instead or as well as the hand cream.

-We’d also like to hear from you if you have before and after photos to share: why not document your journey and let other people know if you’ve found Intensive Hand Cream helps your skin?
+We’d love to hear from you if you have before and after photos to share: why not document your journey and let other people know if you’ve found Intensive Hand Cream helps your skin?

 Drop us a line at firstname.lastname@example.org